oisdk/masters-thesis/esop-2024/response.markdown

   exposit finiteness predicates and theorems that are now new to this paper.
-  Instead of giving an in-depth explanation of these proofs we will keep the discussion high-level, pointing to the prior work where it exists, and putting more focus on the novel work like Theorems 2.7 and 3.4.
+  Instead of giving an in-depth explanation of these proofs we will keep the discussion high-level, pointing to the prior work where it exists, and putting more focus on the novel work like Theorems 2.7 and 3.4, and the predicate manifest enumerability.

   We have changed the formatting from acmart to LNCS and at present (without any editing) the page count stands at 30, so we think this change will be